 ▼ SIP-Specific Settings How the virtual server handles general SIP traffic.
-The virtual server should disc sip_transaction_timeout: ard a SIP transaction when no further messages have been seen within this time.
-30 seconds When timing out a SIP transa CANCEL request to the serve action, send a 'timed out' response to the client and, in the case of an INVITE transaction, a ir. sip_timeout_messages: ● Yes ○ No The mode that this SIP virtua I server should operate in. sip_mode: SIP Routing SIP Gateway ○ Full Gateway Replace the Request-URI of S SIP requests with the address of the selected back-end node. sip_rewrite_uri: ○ Yes ● No Should the virtual server follo back-end node regardless of ow routing information contained in SIP requests.
-If set to % requests will be routed to the chosen their URI or Route header. sip_follow_route: Yes No The action to take when a SII sip dangerous requests: P request with body data arrives that should be routed to an external IP. sip_dangerous_requests: Send the request to a back-end node Send a 403 Forbidden response to the client Forward the request to its target URI (dangerous) Pol ward the request to its target ont (dangerous) limits the amount of memory SIP clients can have several pending requests at one time.
-To protect the traffic manager against DoS attacks, this setting limits the amount of memory each client can use.
-When the limit is reached new requests will be sent a 413 response.
-If the value is set to o (zero) the memory limit is disabled. sip_max_connection_mem: 65536 bytes
+The virtual server should disc sip_transaction_timeout: card a SIP transaction when no further messages have been seen within this time.
+30 seconds When timing out a SIP trans CANCEL request to the serve action, send a 'timed out' response to the client and, in the case of an INVITE transaction, a sip_timeout_messages: ● Yes ○ No The mode that this SIP virtua al server should operate in. sip_mode: SIP Routing SIP Gateway ○ Full Gateway Poplace the Request LIRI of 6 SIP requests with the address of the selected back-end node. sip_rewrite_uri: Yes No sip_rewrite_uri. ○ Yes ● No Should the virtual server follo back-end node regardless of ow routing information contained in SIP requests.
+If set to ${No}$ requests will be routed to the chosen f their URI or Route header. sip_follow_route: IP request with body data arrives that should be routed to an external IP. sip_dangerous_requests: Send the request to a back-end node Send a 403 Forbidden response to the client Forward the request to its target URI (dangerous) limits the amount of memory value is set to o (zero) the m sip_max_connection_mem: : 65536 bytes